 What the General Meant to Say

 My second example of GI Instinct requires some amplification.
 Sometimes, a good staff officer actually finds him/herself saying, “What the general really meant was we will NOT be bombing Russia tomorrow.”
 Sometimes generals say dumb things.
-However, this is also meant metaphorically.
+However, I also meant this metaphorically.
 Commanders often come up with hair-brain schemes or hatch highly ill-advised ideas.
 These may be inconvenient at best, disastrous at worst.

-Hence the birth of The Slow Roll.
+Hence the birth of the Bureaucratic Slow Roll.
 Good military staff officers perfect this subtle art.
 Many of the most adroit practitioners advance all the way to general themselves.
-This is the ability to seemingly agree with the commander’s lamebrain idea, while tying up the actual execution of said Bad Idea for the longer of a) the commander’s memory or b) their promotion and/or reassignment.
+This consists of appearing to agree with the commander’s lamebrain idea, while tying up the execution of said Bad Idea for the longer of a) the commander’s memory or b) their promotion and/or reassignment.

-Lest you think we were some sort of usurpers of command authority, I’m convinced that some of the more epic Slow Rolling to which I contributed throughout my 20 years in the Air Force saved more than one commander’s career, including one who made it all the way to Chief of Staff.
+Lest you think we were some sort of usurpers of command authority, I’m convinced that some of the more epic Slow Rolling to which I contributed throughout my 20 years in the Air Force saved more than one commander’s career.
+This includes one who made it all the way to Chief of Staff.

 The Art of the Slow Roll

-“How exactly does one Slow Roll?”
+“How exactly does one do the Bureaucratic Slow Roll?”
 I hear you ask.
-Slow Rolling, dear friends, is limited only by one’s imagination and bureaucratic skill.
+Slow Rolling, dear friends, is limited only by one’s imagination and bureaucratic jiu-jitsu chops.
 And let me assure you, no one has more imagination in this regard than The Lawyers.
-And I am proud to have counted myself among the Brethren and Sistren for the past three decades.
+For the past three decades, I have proudly counted myself among the Brethren and Sistren.s

-It never ceases to amaze me how someone could make it to a general-officer rank and not see through the Lawyer’s Gambit.
+It never ceases to amaze how someone could make it to a general-officer rank and not see through The Lawyer’s Gambit.
 For some reason lost in the mists of time, even the most powerful and successful people think we lawyers are taught some secret, mystical knowledge during our three years in law school.
-Here’s the reality: we learn how to use a library and how to argue any side of a situation—which is basically becoming a teenager again.
+Here’s the reality.
+We learn how to use a library and how to argue any side of a situation—which is basically becoming a teenager again.
 We also practice computing one-third of any sum of money on the face of the Earth.

 [Editor’s note: an “exploding dog” is something that looks friendly and appealing, only to blow up and kill you when you reach down to pet it.]